KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] switch to disable timeline saving

-# Backlogs
-[ ] on hover on headings when special chars are not showing display 1...6 small number infront of heading to identify.
 [ ] default themes cells view
     - 1. gray - menlo
     - 2.